Organising Coworking Calls for your Community

-Shared calendar: If there is a calendar that are updated with the coworking calls schedule, people can subscribe to them and indicate their availability.
+Shared calendar: If there is a calendar that is updated with the coworking calls schedule, people can subscribe to them and indicate their availability.

 Communication platforms: software like Zoom can allow you to connect with many people at the same time.
 However, you will need a paid subscription (pro account) to control who joins your call (by activating waiting room to avoid Zoom bombing), manage breakout rooms (to allow multiple small groups and discussions) or host longer calls (>40 minutes).